rchanse/whereisit/README.more.md

                         create and populate exec-lib
                         remember the default will  $HOME/fubar dir.

+cd ~/fubar              (get to the exec-lib

-. ~/fubar/engage        (hook the exec-lib into your environment
+. ~/engage        (hook the exec-lib into your environment

 That's it.